The Challenge of Strategic Clarity

 First, you must understand that while all high growth companies have big ambitions and increased pressures to scale faster, not all strategic initiatives are of equal value.
 The key is to make informed trade-offs and only a few big bets at a time.

-There are three considerations that should guide your decision making.
+There are three considerations from our leadership simulation assessments that should guide your decision making.
 Focus on:

 What to Do When Things Are Falling Apart in Your Fast-Paced Environment